ding-lab/CPTAC3.MissingAnalysis/README.md

   4. Find analysis UUIDs as difference between UUIDs of interest and analyzed UUIDs -> These are the UUIDs which are to be analyzed -> Writes out OUTD/DIS/analysis_UUID.dat
+     -> Also writes OUTD/DIS/analysis_SN.dat, with the fields "sample_name, case, disease, UUID"

   5. Find UUIDs to download as analysis UUIDs which are not present in BamMap (download UUID) -> Writes out OUTD/DIS/download_UUID.dat